Secret: Behind-The-Scenes Essentials

 This blog post was inspired by a tweet that I'm pretty sure was meant as a joke...

 ... but when I thought about it, I realized these ho-hum essentials are entirely necessary, and nothing I could post about here is any less valid or valuable than me recommending my favorite sundress or lip gloss of the moment.
-Thus, when Secret reached out wanting to collaborate, seeing as how I was already a longtime Secret user, it seemed like the perfect opportunity to talk about the supporting cast in my beauty and lifestyle regimens.
+Thus, when Secret Deodorant reached out wanting to collaborate, it seemed like the perfect opportunity to talk about the supporting cast in my beauty and lifestyle regimens, as I was already a longtime Secret user.

 So, without further ado, here's the nitty gritty on the decidedly less glamorous yet tried-and-true behind-the-scenes products and tools that I swear by...